Student Code of Conduct

 4.1 Unlawful acts.
 Violation of any federal, state, or local law.
-Students convicted of a crime during continued enrollment or residential status in University housing must report this information to the Director of Student Life.
+Students convicted of a crime during continued enrollment or residential status in University housing must report this information to the Vice President of Student Life.

 4.2 Abuse or threats.
 Physical abuse, verbal abuse, threats, intimidation, harassment, coercion, and/or other conduct which threatens or endangers the health or safety of any person, including oneself, whether acted upon or not.

 4.3 Sexual harassment.
 Including but not limited to the following:

 b.
 Requests for sexual favors

 c.
 Verbal or physical conduct of a sexual nature that expressly or implicitly imposes conditions upon, threatens, interferes with, or creates an intimidating, hostile, or demeaning environment for an individual’s (1) academic pursuits, (2) University employment, (3) participation in activities sponsored by the University or organizations or groups related to the University, or (4) opportunities to benefit from other aspects of University life.

 4.4 Sexual assault.
 Acts of sexual aggression including rape, attempted rape, sexual battery, and/or assault.
 Any sexual act that occurs without the consent of another person or that occurs when the person is unable to give consent.

 4.5 Sexual misconduct.
 Consensual sexual behavior when it falls outside biblical intentions and/or explicit guidelines, such as sexual intimacies outside of a heterosexual marriage, including any type of intercourse, sensual nakedness, fondling of sexual organs, or sleeping intimately with one another.